About Us

 Once a draft conservation plan has been developed based upon comments from area residents and stakeholders we will be able to address this question more specifically.

-The purpose of this engagement process is to determine which areas should be protected in the region and what the most appropriate designations would be for those areas.
+The purpose of this engagement process is to determine which areas should be protected in the region.

 Eco and cultural tourism are among the fastest growing industries in the world.
 The Interlake is already one of Manitoba’s most popular tourism destinations because of its beaches, cottages and many opportunities for hunting, fishing, bird watching and camping.
 New parks and/or protected areas would draw more tourists.
 Protected areas would also serve as breeding grounds for the wildlife which attract tourists.